sunilkumar1762/SUNIL_PORTFOLIO/README.md

 Actionable insights for Inventory and Marketing Strategies: Based on the chosen forecasting model's predictions, the report will provide actionable recommendations for:

-Inventory Management: Optimizing stock levels to minimize stockouts and overstocking, leading to improved cash flow and reduced storage costs.
+1.Inventory Management: Optimizing stock levels to minimize stockouts and overstocking, leading to improved cash flow and reduced storage costs.

-Marketing Strategies: Allocating marketing budgets and resources effectively by targeting promotions based on predicted sales trends and customer behavior.
+2.Marketing Strategies: Allocating marketing budgets and resources effectively by targeting promotions based on predicted sales trends and customer behavior.

 PROJECT_3:: PREDICTIVE MAINTENANCE SYSTEM FOR MANUFACTURING EQUIPMENT   https://github.com/sunilkumar1762/-Predictive-Maintenance-System-for-Manufacturing-Equipment